BenBoZ/benboz.github.io/_posts/blog/2017-04-11-JupyterNotebooks.md

 jupyter notebook --no-browser --ip=0.0.0.0 --port=8080
 ```

 Below you can see a small C notebook example.
+Once you have typed in the code
+in the code cell, and press `shift`-`enter` the code will be compiled and run
+by the `gcc` kernel.

 ![Hello world c notebook](/images/using-notebooks/HelloWorldNotebook.png)